 BMZ Virtual Fora on EU-Measures for Deforestation-Free Supply Chains

-In the run-up to the German EU Council Presidency, the German Federal Ministry for Economic Cooperation and Development (BMZ) cordially invites you to attend a series of weekly virtual discussion fora on EU-measures for deforestation-free supply chains starting on 3 June 2020 at 4pm CET.
+In the run-up to the German EU Council Presidency, the German Federal Ministry for Economic Cooperation and Development (BMZ) invited to a series of weekly virtual discussion fora on EU-measures for deforestation-free supply chains, which started on 3 June 2020 at 4pm CET.

 The European Union imports about one third of all deforestation embodied in internationally traded agricultural commodities such as soy, palm oil and cocoa.
 Following-up on its Communication on Stepping up EU-Action to Protect and Restore the World’s Forests – as requested by the Council Conclusions from December 2019 – the European Commission is currently assessing various regulatory and non-regulatory measures to minimise the risk of deforestation and forest degradation associated with commodity imports to the EU.
 Various policy options are on the table, each comes along with various benefits and challenges.
 In each of our weekly sessions, we will discuss a different aspect of potential regulatory EU measures for around 45 minutes.